4/57 Keywind Cartel - No. 20567 - Unknown maker - circa 1862

 Tunes:

-I'm not doing too well with the tunes on this box.
+I've not done too well with the tunes on this box.
+However, with some help from Tom Mathieson, we do have something.

 |